mrgod1st/DRS/README.md

 # DRS
-instance sets for 《_Real-Time Sequencing Problem for Aircraft Recovery on Carriers: A Safe Deep Reinforcement Learning Approach_》
+instance sets for Real-Time Sequencing Problem for Aircraft Recovery on Carriers

 "_D_" represents a dynamic scenario, include _Bolter_